CircuitSetup/Time-Circuits-Display/README.md

 The TCD sometimes writes data to either the internal flash file system or the SD card.
 These write operations should not be interrupted by a power loss.

-In general, it is safe to power-down the TCD when it is idle or after it has been fake-powered-down.
+In general, it is safe to power-down the TCD when it has been idle for 15 seconds, or after it has been fake-powered-down.
 Try to avoid powering down the TCD
 - when it is clearly busy (such as when copying or renaming audio files);
-- within 15 seconds after an audio volume change through a Rotary Encoder.
+- within 15 seconds after an audio volume change through a Rotary Encoder or changing the display mode (World Clock, Room condition, geolocation),
 - if [**_Make time travel persistent_**](#persistent--non-persistent-time-travels) is checked: in the first few seconds after a timetravel.

 ### Calendar system